Only Tap Water DELIVERS!

 Source and Treatment

-Our primary water source is Lake Ontario which is treated at our Shoremont Plant in Greece and at our Webster Plant in Webster.
-We also operate the Corfu Plant, a small well supply in the Village of Corfu, and purchase water from the City of Rochester and the Erie County Water Authority (ECWA).
+Our primary water source is Lake Ontario, one of North America’s five Great Lakes.
+Surface water is treated at our Shoremont Plant in Greece and at our Webster Plant in Webster.
+We also operate the Corfu Plant, a small groundwater source supply in the village of Corfu, and purchase water from the city of Rochester (Rochester) and the Erie County Water Authority (ECWA).
+All the water sources we use are located within the Great Lakes watershed area.
 The Service Area Map in this report shows the typical service area for each of the treatment plants.
 The boundaries between the service areas change day to day as we manage the sources to optimize water delivery to our customers.

-The Shoremont and Webster plants and the purchased water producers all use a similar treatment process: coagulation, filtration and disinfection.
-Coagulants are added to clump together suspended particles, enhancing their removal during filtration.
-Chlorine is used to disinfect the water and to provide the residual disinfectant that preserves the sanitary quality of the water as it travels from each plant to your home.
-Fluoride is also added to help prevent tooth decay.
+The Shoremont and Webster plants and the purchased water producers all use a similar treatment process that includes pH adjustment, coagulation, filtration and disinfection.
+Coagulants are added to clump together suspended particles in the source waters, enhancing their removal during filtration.
+Chlorine is used to disinfect the water and to provide the residual disinfectant that preserves the quality of the water as it travels from each plant to your home.
+Fluoride is added to help prevent tooth decay.
 The treatment process at the Corfu Water Plant consists of filtration, softening and disinfection with chlorine.
+These water treatment plants operate in full compliance with all the NYSDOH and USEPA regulatory requirements that apply.

-For more information on the State’s Source Water Assessment plan and how you can help protect the source of your drinking water contact MCWA Customer Service at (585) 442-7200.
+For more information on the SWAP and how you can help protect the source of your drinking water contact MCWA Customer Service at (585) 442-7200.

 Water Quality

 Some people may be more vulnerable to disease-causing microorganisms or pathogens in drinking water than the general population.
-Immuno-compromised persons such as chemotherapy patients, organ transplant recipients, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
-These people should seek advice from their health care providers about drinking water.
-EPA/CDC (Center for Disease Control) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium, Giardia, and other microbiological contaminants are available from the Safe Drinking Water Hotline (800) 426-4791 or the Monroe County Department of Public Health, 111 Westfall Road, Rochester, NY 14620, (585) 753-5564.
+Immuno-compromised persons such as chemotherapy patients, organ transplant recipients, people with HIV / AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+USEPA / CDC (Centers for Disease Control and Prevention) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium, Giardia, and other microbiological contaminants are available from the USEPA’s Safe Drinking Water Hotline (800) 426-4791 or the Monroe County Department of Public Health, 111 Westfall Road, Rochester, NY 14620, (585) 753-5564, or your local county health department.

 Fluoride

-MCWA is one of the many New York water utilities providing drinking water with a controlled, low level of fluoride for consumer dental health protection.
-According to the U.S. Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at an optimal level of 0.7 mg/L. To ensure optimal dental protection, the State Department of Health requires that we monitor fluoride levels on a daily basis.
-In 2021 the fluoride levels in your water were within 0.2 mg/L of the CDC’s recommended optimal level 99.9% of the time.
-The highest monitoring result was 0.95 mg/L, below the 2.2 mg/L MCL for fluoride.
+The MCWA is one of many New York state public water utilities providing water with a controlled, low level concentration of fluoride for consumer dental health protection.
+According to the U.S. Centers for Disease Control and Prevention, fluoride is very effective in preventing cavities when present at an optimum level of 0.7 mg/L. To ensure optimal dental protection, the NYSDOH requires that we monitor fluoride levels on a daily basis.
+In 2023, the fluoride levels in your water were within 0.2 mg/L of the CDC’s recommended optimal level 99.6% of the time with an average concentration of 0.73 mg/L for water produced by the Shoremont and Webster Plants.
+The highest monitoring level was 0.98 mg/L, below the 2.2 mg/L MCL for fluoride in water.
 More information on fluoridation can be found here.

 Taste and Odor